 While the UK is on a sinking Brexit ship of disaster and old boys recline on parliament benches and play chicken with our future, on Tuesday Alan Sugar, businessman and star of the reality show The Apprentice, once again took to Twitter to criticise Diane Abbott, the shadow home secretary.
 His continuous criticism of Abbott is boring, unnecessary, and steeped in misogynoir.
 She addressed this latest tweet from Sugar calling it “targeted harassment”, and I think she’s right.

 Abbott wrote: "This man repeatedly posts 'disrespectful & offensive' msgs & photos of me.
 This is 'targeted harassment.'
 He has a history of 'abusive' tweets about me i.e. sexist poetry.
 I reported him to @twitter hoping they take all complaints seriously, no matter who the twitter user is.”

 The Hackney MP has clearly had enough, and so have I, and so have the thousands of other people who showed their support for the MP on Tuesday and made #IStandWithDiane trend on Twitter.

 That’s why #IStandWithDiane is so important, and it’s wonderful to see so many people come together in support of the MP.
-Nobody should have to go through what she does on a daily basis, the unfair and disproportionate amount of abuse must stop.
-I think it's time to stop feigning ignorance and call out her abuse for what it is.
+Nobody should have to go through what she does on a daily basis; the unfair and disproportionate amount of abuse must stop.
+It's time to stop feigning ignorance and call out her abuse for what it is.